rhiannng/tic-tac-toe/README.md

-# Calculator
+# Tic-Tac-Toe

 ## *Project Description*

-This application will calculate math operations given the inputs by the user.
-The user is someone who needs to make quick calculations and use math operations for their various needs.
-This project interests me because I want to understand how a calculator operates since I use one every day.
-It also interests me something as simple as a calculator isn't as simple as it seems, and this project will be a good way for me to learn Java and exercise the concepts I have learnt in computer science so far.
+This application allows the user to play the game tic-tac-toe against the computer.
+The player will always start and play as "X", while the computer plays "O".
+The user will be someone who likes to play tic-tac-toe.
+This project interests me because tic-tac-toe is an interesting game and I want to take the skills I have learnt and apply it into this project, furthering my skills and knowledge as well.

 ## *User Stories*
 As a user, I want to be able to...

-- add one number to another number
-- subtract one number from another number
-- multiply two numbers together
-- divide two numbers
-- calculate an exponent
+- place an "X" at a specific position on the board
-- find the square root of a number
+- have the computer make a move against me
+- know if I won
+- know if the computer won